Player Configuration Guide

 • At the time the player is built, these files will be downloaded and inlined into the resulting output so that they do not need to be subsequently fetched at runtime

-• Scripts are inlined in the order they are specified so you can safely include scripts that depend on one another
+• Since scripts are inlined a specified order, you can safely include scripts that depend on one another

 skin